Distributional Inverse Reinforcement Learning: Related work comparison

 The third column, \textit{Infer risk-aware policy}, evaluates whether a method incorporates risk measures into policy inference.
 Methods in this category optimize beyond expected return, often capturing aversion or preference to variability in outcomes.
 The final column, \textit{Learn return distribution}, indicates whether a method leverages distributional reinforcement learning (DistRL) techniques to estimate the full distribution of returns, rather than only their expectation.
 Unlike reward distributions, which describe stochasticity at the immediate reward level, return distributions capture the cumulative effect of randomness from rewards, transitions, and policies over trajectories.

 As shown in the table, most prior IRL methods either assume deterministic rewards or restrict themselves to expectation-based inference.
-In contrast, DistIRL is the first framework that simultaneously models stochastic rewards, learns full reward distributions, integrates distributional return estimation, and supports risk-aware policy learning, thereby unifying these capabilities in a principled way.
+In contrast, DistIRL simultaneously models stochastic rewards, learns full reward distributions, integrates distributional return estimation, and supports risk-aware policy learning, thereby unifying these capabilities in a principled way.